rcl-ssl/docs/apicore/order-create.md

 The endpoint for the **Order Create** API is :

 ```
-/v1/order/subscription/{subscriptionid}/create
+/production/ssl/core/v1/order/subscription/{subscriptionid}/create
 ```

 where the placeholder : {subscriptionid} is the **Subscription Id** of the user's subscription in the RCL Portal.

-A POST request must be made to the endpoint
+A ``POST`` request must be made to the endpoint.

 # Request Body